Coordination Carlota Moura Veiga

 A expressão da emigração na arquitetura em Portugal[The expression of emigration in architecture in Portugal]

-Cláudia Pereira has a doctorate and a degree in anthropology from ISCTE-IUL.
-Researcher at ISCTE-IUL, she is integrated in the Center for Research and Studies of Sociology.
-In 2012, she initiated a post-doctoral project in sociology on the relationship between the financial crisis and qualified Portuguese emigration to London, particularly nurses.
-She was executive coordinator of the Emigration Observatory from 2017 to 2019.
-She is currently the Secretary of State for Integration and Migration.
-Her current research interests include emigration and immigration, labour trafficking and skilled migration.
-Among other publications, he coorganized the open access book New and Old Routes of Portuguese Emigration.
-Uncertain Futures at the Periphery of Europe.
+Cláudia Pereira is a professor at Iscte, University Institute of Lisbon, a researcher at the Center for Research and Studies in Sociology (CIES-Iscte), and executive coordinator of the Emigration Observatory.
+In 2012, she started a post-doctoral project in sociology on the relationship between the financial crisis and qualified Portuguese emigration to London, in particular nurses.
+She was secretary of state for integration and migration between 2019 and 2022.
+Her research interests include emigration and immigration, labour trafficking and skilled migration.
+Among other publications, he co-organized the open access book New and old routes of Portuguese emigration: uncertain futures at the periphery of Europe.

 Sónia Ferreira is an integrated researcher at CRIA where she co-coordinates the Research Group "Circulação e Produção de Lugares" and "membre associé" of the Unité de Recherche Migrations et Société (University of Paris) where she co-ordinates the "Groupe de travail Migrations dans les mondes lusophones: identités, altérités et circulations".
 She is currently a contract researcher at CRIA-NOVA FCSH with the project "(Re)Contar o império: narrativas póscoloniais e produção mediática na "diáspora" portuguesa e cabo-verdiana" and an invited assistant professor of the anthropology department of NOVA-FCSH.
 Since 2019 she coordinates the European project "#ECOS.
 Exílios, contrariar o silêncio: memórias, objectos e narrativas de tempos incertos".